ubidots/ubidots-php/README.rst

     $some_datasources = $api->get_datasources(5);

-Getting a specific Data source
+Getting a specific Data Source
 -------------------------------

 Each data source is identified by an ID.
 A specific data source can be retrieved from the server using this ID.